 Next: try sugar cane.

 You'd think that it would be good right?
 Sugary?
 Caney?
 Delicious..errr...y?
+It wasn't.

 It tasted like water chestnut.